 University of Minnesota-Twin Cities, Minneapolis

-That experience shaped my professional approach as a psychologist.
+That experience shaped my later professional approach as a psychologist.
 When people seek therapy, they deserve more than just a space to talk—they deserve expertise.
 My role is to provide that expertise using tools that clarify problems and accelerate treatment.
-Psychological assessment is a key part of this approach, helping tailor the therapy I deliver.
+Breakthroughs happen when new insights and thoughtful planning lead to meaningful action.

 Science Museum of Minnesota, Saint Paul